gbsoe/FiLot/README.md

 - **Mobile-Optimized**: Designed specifically for comfortable mobile device usage

 Commands can also be entered manually, but the button-based interface provides a more intuitive experience.

+## Reinforcement Learning Investment System

+FiLot features an advanced AI-powered investment recommendation system using reinforcement learning (RL) techniques:

+### Key Features

+- **Smart Investment Commands**: Get optimized recommendations with the `/smart_invest` command
+- **Risk-Profile Adaptation**: Investment recommendations tailored to conservative, moderate, or aggressive profiles
+- **Market Timing Analysis**: AI-driven insights about when to enter or exit positions
+- **Confidence Ratings**: Transparency about the AI's confidence level in each recommendation
+- **Comprehensive Metrics**: Balances APR, TVL, impermanent loss risk, and market volatility
+- **Explanation System**: Clear reasoning for why each pool is recommended

+### How It Works

+1. The RL system analyzes multiple factors including APR, liquidity, token volatility, and market conditions
+2. It learns from historical performance data to optimize investment returns
+3. Recommendations are balanced based on your risk profile
+4. The system continuously improves as it gathers more data

+### Benefits Over Traditional Approaches

+- **More Balanced Recommendations**: Better risk-adjusted returns compared to simply chasing the highest APR
+- **Impermanent Loss Protection**: Considers correlation between tokens to minimize impermanent loss risk
+- **Dynamic Adaptation**: Adjusts to changing market conditions rather than using static rules
+- **Personalized Strategies**: Tailored to your specific investment goals and risk tolerance

 ## Understanding Liquidity Pools